Pingdu Shandong, China Travel Guide

 Hike Daze Mountain and cycle rural Pingdu.
 Move to Laoshan Mountain near Qingdao for coastal and hiking paths in the mountains.
 Explore Qingdao's beaches.

-Focus on Pingdu Park for recreation and the Urban area Museum for educational exhibits.
+Focus on Pingdu Park for recreation and the Urban area Museum dedicated to educational exhibits.
 Consider a local farm visit.
-In Qingdao, beaches and ocean world provide entertainment.
+In Qingdao, beaches and the sea world provide entertainment.

 Appreciate Pingdu Confucian Temple's architecture.
 Expand to Qingdao's European architecture.
 Visit Weifang's folk art museums for kites and woodblock prints.